Blog

 Rock and Pop Sessions

-• Rock Bar SEVENTH (Umeda) — A rock bar where you can perform and jam with artist-model guitars.
-Enjoyed by beginners to advanced, regardless of age or gender (official site)
+• Rock Bar SEVENTH (Umeda) — An artist-model guitar bar for jamming and sessions.
+Welcomes beginners to advanced players regardless of age or gender (official site)

-• HOW Jam Standards Practice Session (Shinsaibashi) — Regularly held at Studio MAX America Village.
-Beginner-friendly format where everyone plays classic rock and pop songs together.
-Perfect for sparking member recruitment conversations
+• HOW Jam Standard Song Practice Session (Shinsaibashi) — Held regularly at Studio MAX Amemurataya.
+Beginner-friendly format where everyone performs popular rock and pop songs together.
+Perfect springboard for member hunting

 Jazz Sessions

-• Jazz Bar PROUST (Shinsaibashi) — Monthly jam sessions with rotating host musicians, offering opportunities to perform with professional musicians
+• Jazz Bar PROUST (Shinsaibashi) — Monthly jam sessions with rotating host musicians.
+Opportunity to play alongside professionals

 Practical Advice for Finding Band Members in Osaka